-The purpose of this consideration is to determine if the community, government and industry as a whole is likely to benefit, on balance, from a move from the status quo (i.e. rejecting the application).
-This analysis considers permitting the proposed use of thermomycolin (EC 3.4.21.65) derived from T.reesei, strain RF8963 (the enzyme) as a processing aid.
+The purpose of this consideration is to determine if the community, government and industry as a whole is likely to benefit, on balance, from a move from the status quo.
+This analysis considers permitting the proposed use of the enzyme alpha-amylase from a GM B. licheniformis as a processing aid in brewed beverages, potable alcohol production and starch processing.

-The consideration of the costs and benefits in this section is not intended to be an exhaustive, quantitative economic analysis of the proposed measures and, in fact, most of the effects that were considered cannot easily be assigned a dollar value.
-Rather, the assessment seeks to highlight the likely positives and negatives of moving away from the status quo by permitting the proposed use of the enzyme.
+The consideration of the costs and benefits in this section is not intended to be an exhaustive, quantitative economic analysis of the proposed measures.
+In fact, most of the effects that were considered cannot easily be assigned a dollar value.
+Rather, the assessment seeks to highlight the likely positives and negatives of moving away from the status quo by permitting the use of the enzyme produced from the GM B. licheniformis.